-Wash your hands or use the alcohol-based hand rub product when you come in, and when you leave.
-Follow instructions given by staff during admission, and when visiting patients.
+Wash your hands or use the alcohol-based hand rub available when you come in and when you leave.
+Follow instructions given by staff during admission and when visiting patients.
 Look for signs that identify if other steps need to be taken, such as wearing a gown or mask.
-Learn more How to wash your hands - Sneezes & Diseases website.
+Learn more at How to wash your hands - Sneezes & Diseases website.

 Please reconsider visiting hospitals or care homes if you have had a fever or intestinal problem in the three days before your visit.